-Soft Gray & Light Peach Striped Silk Taffeta - $20.00 yd.
+Soft Gray & Light Peach Striped Silk Taffeta - Remnants - $20.00 yd.

-Chinese, India, Persian, English & French “taffety” or taffeta were all common silks advertised in the 18th and 19th century.
-Woven plain, they were made in a variety of colors, some changeable, some “chine” or warp printed, and some with stripes, checks or patterns.
-All were woven in a like fashion varying only in their width or number of silk yarns in the warp and weft.
-After the American Revolution great quantities of silk came to the colonies directly from China, including taffetas, satins and lustrings.
-All social levels wore silk down to the lower sorts who could find silk in the second hand market or having it provided by a master or mistress.
-Stripes and checks (including patterns that you might call a plaid today) were one of many types of patterns woven.
-The Victoria & Albert holds a French Merchant's silk book of 1764 with a variety of patterns.
+Chinese, Indian, Persian, English & French “taffety” or taffeta were common silks advertised in the 18th and 19th centuries.
+They were available in a variety of colors and patterns, including changeable, “chines” or warp printed, striped, checked, or patterned.
+They were woven with a plain weave, and varied only in their width, or number of silk yarns in the warp and weft.
+After the American Revolution, great quantities of silk came to the states directly from China, including taffetas, satins and lustrings.
+Simple patterns could be woven, such as stripes or checks.
+The Victoria & Albert holds a French Merchant's silk book of 1764 which shows a variety of silk patterns.

-- This silk is light weight with a crisp hand.
+- This silk is lightweight with a crisp hand.

-100% Silk 54 Inches Wide.
+100% Silk, 54 Inches Wide.

 Please select all options.